 Where construction is phased, the Municipality may require the installation of temporary turning circles.
-These turning circles will be constructed in accordance with the requirements for cul-desacs in Section 3.1 of this Schedule.
-Temporary cul-de-sacs shall be paved and curb and gutter shall be provided when needed to contain surface water and direct it to the storm sewers.
+These turning circles will be constructed in accordance with the requirements for cul-de-sacs in Section 3.1 of this Schedule, with a minimum radius of 15.0 m.
+Temporary cul-de-sacs shall be paved, and curb and gutter shall be provided when needed to contain surface water and direct it to the storm sewers.